-Dwight Moore, PhD, is Chairman of Arizona End of Life Options.
-He also chairs the Education Committee, which has the modest goal of having all citizens of Arizona understand the basics of the medical aid in dying law as it grows in importance and public support across the nation.
+Dwight Moore, PhD, is Chairman Emeritus of Arizona End of Life Options.
 Dr. Moore was a team leader for Compassion & Choices in Coachella Valley, California, during the successful 2014-15 campaign to pass the California End of Life Option Act.
 He currently serves as team leader for the End of Life Washington NW team during his annual six summer months there.
 Additionally, as a psychologist, he occasionally is asked to assess the mental competence of patients who wish to avail themselves of the law.
 Now retired, he worked most of his career as an industrial psychologist helping executives become “leaders worth following.”
 He received his Ph.D. from the University of Minnesota in counseling psychology and is licensed in Washington State.